SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Fatal Error  Yes    Yes         Yes
 ============ =====  ==========  ===============================

-..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..  ..

 ..
 Notes from picking [Contributor 5711]'s brain

     you can & should use assert() liberally write down assumptions you’re making — documentation

     precondition vs fatalError — not meant to be much semantic difference

-In some cases, it is simply not possible for your code to continue execution if a particular condition is not satisfied.
-In these situations,
-you can use an assertion or a precondition in your code to end code execution and to provide an opportunity to debug the cause of the absent or invalid value.

-An assertion or precondition is a runtime check that a Boolean condition definitely evaluates to ``true``.
-You use assertions and a preconditions to make sure that an essential condition is satisfied before executing any further code.
-If the condition evaluates to ``true``, code execution continues as usual;
-if the condition evaluates to ``false``, code execution ends, and your app is terminated.

 Suitable scenarios for an assertion check include: